MercierCharles/MercierCharles.github.io/research.md

 When adjusting our algorithm we want to ensure that users active in clusters such as 12 and 2 tend to see other communities more often since they are more likely to exhibit negativey in a healthier way.

 On the other hand, users from Clusters 7 and 1 are more likely to create comments that are angrier and more hostile.
-So like we mentioned in the previous section, it would be useful to prevent users from these communities from being shown posts from clusters they are likely to interact negatively with Additionally, targeting these clusters allows us to deploy our moderation efforts- a limited resource- where they will have the greatest impact.
+So like we mentioned in the previous section, it would be useful to prevent users from these communities from being shown posts from clusters they are likely to interact negatively with.

 ## 5. The Solution: The Moderation Matrix